John Dalton (author)

 John Dalton is an American author.
-His first novel, Heaven Lake won the 2005 Sue Kaufman Prize from the American Academy of Arts and Letters and the 2004 Barnes & Noble Discover Award in Fiction.
+His first novel, Heaven Lake, won the 2005 Sue Kaufman Prize from the American Academy of Arts and Letters and the 2004 Barnes & Noble Discover Award in Fiction.

 Dalton grew up near St. Louis, Missouri, as the youngest of seven children.
-He lived for a time in Douliou City, Taiwan (the setting for his first novel) during the late 1980s and travelled extensively in mainland China and Asia.
-He attended the Iowa Writers' Workshop in the 1990s but has now returned to St. Louis where he lives with his wife and two daughters.
-He is the director of the MFA in Creative Writing at the University of Missouri–St. Louis.
+He lived for a time in Douliou City, Taiwan, the setting for his first novel, during the late 1980s, and travelled extensively in mainland China and Asia.

+He attended the Iowa Writers' Workshop in the 1990s but has now returned to St. Louis, where he lives with his wife and two daughters.
+He is the director of the MFA program in Creative Writing at the University of Missouri–St. Louis.